James Liebman

 James S. Liebman is an expert on institutional design and change in public education and criminal justice.
 He is the founder of the Columbia Center for Public Research and Leadership, which since 2010 has engaged upper-level law, business, data sciences, education, and policy graduate students in studying strategies and conducting hands-on projects to equalize children’s access to high-quality public schools.

 In the criminal justice context, Liebman’s research has focused on the death penalty, habeas corpus, and structures for improving the accuracy of guilt determinations.
 In 2014, Liebman and a team of Columbia Law School students published The Wrong Carlos: Anatomy of a Wrongful Execution (Columbia University Press), a book documenting the erroneous conviction and execution of a Texas man for the murder of a convenience store clerk in 1989 that was committed by another man.
-(The book is the basis for the 2021 documentary The Phantom.)
+The book and the accompanying website are the basis for the 2021 documentary The Phantom.
 More than a decade in the making, the project was first previewed in the Columbia Human Rights Law Review, garnering attention from NPR, The New York Times, The Atlantic, The Guardian, and other national publications.
 Professor Liebman’s 2000 and 2002 study (with Columbia Law Professor Jeffrey Fagan) of massive error rates in capital cases nationwide was featured as the right-hand lead in The New York Times and was covered by hundreds of media outlets across the country.
 Washington Post columnist David Broder characterized the study as one of only three pieces of social research over the prior 40 years that had so “decisively affected the course of policy debates” (David S. Broder, “Broken Justice, Washington Post, June 18, 2000).

 Liebman has argued five capital and habeas corpus appeals in front of the U.S. Supreme Court and many others in lower federal and state courts.
 He has also testified before the Senate Judiciary Committee and the House Judiciary Subcommittee on Courts, Intellectual Property, and the Administration of Justice about the need for improved legal representation in state capital trials and revisions to federal habeas corpus law, respectively.